 There is no English version of the website of the program, but this is not unique to this program.
-The University does not seem to be contributing resources or effort to the development of the website for postgraduate programs and the Hellenic version of the website is as basic as basic can be.
+The University does not seem to be contributing resources or effort to the development of the website for postgraduate programs and the Hellenic version of the website is adequate but basic.
 It is limited to a series of links that connect to files with the basic necessary information.
 When one compares this website with other postgraduate websites in other universities in Athens, the lack of the website is glaring.

 The program aims primarily to serve law school graduates.
 One would expect that the accepted students are already familiar with the faculties program and the program itself while serving as undergraduates.
 There is no other similar postgraduate program in Greece.
 As such, there is no competition, and this can go a long way explaining the lack of attention to the program's website.
 All the same, the website does not emit the status reserved for itself by the oldest law school in Greece.
-Both the Hellenic and the English version of the website needsserious upgrading.
-It needs resuscitation.
+Both the Hellenic and the English version of the website needs serious upgrading.